IBSim/VirtualLab/docs/source/structure.rst

 There are also a sub-directories for each simulation type for various physical laboratory experiments (e.g. Tensile, LFA and HIVE).

-Inside each of these sub-directories are the relevant SALOME and Code_Aster files to run that specific virtual experiment.
-Each has a PreProc, Aster and PostProc directory containing the relevant scripts.
+Inside each of these sub-directories are the relevant files required to run that specific virtual experiment.
+In the Mesh sub-directory you will find **SALOME** python scripts which create the mesh of the testpiece,  while the Aster sub-directory contains **Code_Aster** command scripts which outline the steps followed to setup the FE simulation, such as assigning materials properties to the testpiece.

-These directories also contain other simulation-specific sub-directories, e.g. ‘Laser’ for LFA which contains different laser pulse profiles measured experimentally.
+These directories may also contain PreAster and PostAster sub-directories containing scripts which provide pre and post-processing capabilities, along with other simulation-specific sub-directories, e.g. ‘Laser’ for LFA which contains different laser pulse profiles measured experimentally.

 Materials
 *********